Sprinklers & Lawn Care May 4, 2026

 Smart programs that skip cycles after rain can leave traffic strips dry while the app reports savings.
 Read actual minutes on the zones that feed guest paths.
 A manual run on the party zone the morning after setup often shows a head that never popped during the automatic cycle.

-Rain sensors under eaves lie in opposite directions: they may keep the system off when turf is thirsty, or run when soil is already wet.
+Rain sensors under eaves can misread conditions: they may keep the system off when turf is thirsty, or run when soil is already wet.
 Note sensor placement on your sketch so May adjustments match what the yard does, not only what the dashboard says.

-Keeping the next weekend from repeating the same pale arc
+Keeping the next weekend from repeating the same worn path

 Dogs and kids often cut the same diagonal across a sunny berm while adults use the walk.
-Both paths need honest spray, not just the formal route you planned.
+Both paths need full spray coverage, not just the formal route you planned.
 Watch where toys sit after a week of use; that is the real traffic map.

 Avoid heavy fertilizer right before a crowd weekend unless your program already planned it.
 Flash growth plus foot traffic can tear turf that looked fine in photos the week before.

-Leave stakes in pale strips for one week after the event so you can see whether recovery is hydraulic or compaction.
-If color returns only where feet did not go, aeration may join the list for fall even when sprinklers are honest.
+Leave stakes in pale strips for one week after the event so you can see whether recovery is a sprinkler issue or compaction.
+If color returns only where feet did not go, aeration may join the list for fall even when sprinklers are working well.
 A photo of the staked strip beside a green neighbor zone is the fastest way to explain the issue on a service call.

-NationScapes ties sprinklers, lawn, and landscape so the lawn can handle traffic without pretending every corner drinks evenly.
+NationScapes ties sprinklers, lawn, and landscape so the lawn can handle traffic without assuming every corner gets the same water.
 Proof guest paths in early May and the same lawn looks steadier in every photo.
 Contact us for a free quote when guest paths show more than a single screwdriver tweak.

 Want calm turf before the next guest list?